Last update: 01.22.2018

 The connection speeds vary from good to catastrophic, depending on the server you choose and its proximity.
 Since there are 400+ servers in 70+ countries, travelers and expats may still make good use of it.
 However, if your activities demand absolute anonymity, this service may not become your best friend.

-KeepSolid, the company behind VPN Unlimited, is based in New York, which immediately raises some concerns about its privacy.
+KeepSolid, the company behind VPN Unlimited, is based in New York, which immediately raises some concerns about privacy.
 As you may know, the US is one of the least privacy-friendly jurisdictions on earth.
 Firstly, it’s one of the founders of the international surveillance alliance known as the Five Eyes.
-Secondly, US law enforcement and intelligence agencies have a lot of power when it comes to getting the information they need—keep that in mind.
+Secondly, US law enforcement and intelligence agencies have a lot of power when it comes to getting the information they need from businesses.

 Depending on what level of internet security and privacy you’re looking for, these facts may or may not affect your peace of mind.
 Yet, they still don’t answer the main question: is VPN Unlimited safe to use?

 Apart from the standard VPN protocols, such as OpenVPN, L2TP/IPSec, IKEv2, and PPTP, this service also makes sure that you can obfuscate your encrypted VPN traffic with KeepSolid Wise.
 This will obscure your traffic from Deep Package Inspection, which is a method countries like China use to distinguish VPN traffic.
-Using this protocol will lessen the chance that the prying eyes of your ISP (Internet Service Provider), governments, and hackers will see your online activities as normal traffic.
+Using this protocol will lessen the chance that the prying eyes of your ISP (Internet Service Provider) and governments will be able to determine that you’re using a VPN.
 This is definitely a great feature for those who live in China or other censored locations.

 VPN Unlimited also comes with DNS leak protection (on by default) and there’s a kill switch on the Windows, Mac, and Android versions (coming on other devices too).
 A kill switch can protect you from the leakage of potentially-sensitive information if your VPN connection were to drop.
-Unfortunately, as we found when writing our KeepSolid VPN review, disconnections do happen with this service from time to time.
+When writing our KeepSolid VPN review, we did encounter some disconnects – whether that was our issue or the VPN’s is anyone’s guess.

 Speed & Performance